Seraaron/agora/srd/VINPCs.md

 #### Three per Player

 **Three is the maximum** number of VINPCs that a player can have, _and only the FC can change this limit_ since they will be the one playing all of these characters, for the most part.
-You can change out your kith and kin for other NPCs during any [[Development sessions|development session]], if you feel that someone has lost relevance to the current direction of the story or a new friend or family member has shown up and suddenly become important to you.
+You can change out your kith and kin for other NPCs during any [[Development Sessions|development session]], if you feel that someone has lost relevance to the current direction of the story or a new friend or family member has shown up and suddenly become important to you.

 Similarly, a VINPC may be an animal companion, an ethereal guardian, or even a sapient object. _You can get very creative with the kith and kin rules if you want to._